 Ann Sherry has cracked numerous glass ceilings, played an instrumental role in developing paid maternity leave in corporate Australia and fought for gender equality all through her career.
 We’ve all benefitted from her decades of work.

 Wendy McCarthy’s had a groundbreaking career in business and community leadership, and has for decades committed to helping women achieve.
 She’s pioneered on a number of firsts, including as founder of the Sydney Women’s Electoral Lobby, and been a passionate advocate for education and empowering and mentoring women to achieve career success.

 All of these women have contributed significantly as leaders in business and the community, and have helped create more diverse and inclusive workplace cultures.

-Our awards celebrate leadership provided over the 2016/17 Financial Year, from 1 July 2016 to 30 June 2017.
+Our awards celebrate leadership provided over the 2017/18 Financial Year, from 1 July 2017 to 30 June 2018 (Extended to two years for Entrepreneurs).
 Please ensure your application is specific to this time period and offers clear and specific examples of what your leadership has achieved.

 Emerging leaders are rethinking existing paradigms regarding how we live and work.
 They’re determined to reshape their industry and create a smarter and more inclusive future.
 Their leadership is disruptive, inclusive and inspires growth.

 Please note, nominations for the ‘Agenda Setter’ award do not need to meet our ‘Emerging’ criteria.
 This award is open to emerging and established female leaders.

 - Meet the set industry requirements of the specific award entered